samsalem6/Amit_ai_diploma/Python/Projects/salem/Hospital/README.md

 - `hospital_database.json` — Data storage (auto-generated)

 ## Credits
-- Developed by Salem (and contributors)
+- Developed by Salem Sameer and Mohamed Gamal (and contributors)
 - Powered by Python 3 and PrettyTable

 ---